soda480/l2term/README.md

 #### [example2](https://github.com/soda480/l2term/blob/main/examples/example2.py)

-Initially create an empty list then use document generator to add sentences to the list randomly.
-As sentences are added the list the respective line in the terminal is updated.
+Initially create an empty list then use document generator to add sentences to the list at random indexes.
+As sentences are updated within the list the respective line in the terminal is updated as well.
 Also show how the terminal behaves when items are added to and removed from the list.

 <details><summary>Code</summary>